-If you have comments or questions regarding this article, please e-mail: email@example.com or call Pat Kuiper at: 702-809-8654 to get your loved ones name listed in our newsletter.
-Feel free to contact Pat if you have any questions, or would like to share your story.
+If you have comments or questions about this article, please email: firstname.lastname@example.org or call Pat Kuiper at 702-809-8654 to get your loved ones' name listed in our newsletter.
+Feel free to contact Pat if you would like to share your story.

 Lucy Eilertson (1998)

 Diana Moffitt (1987)

 Donald James Brown (2007)

 The Greater Portland Chapter is fundraising for the building of our new memorial wall.
 We have enough names now to finish the first wall.
 We would appreciate any help we can get from members or organizations supporting our memorial.
 Any donation is appreciated.
 Thank you so much.